ayanuali/ayanuali/README.md

 - 👋 Hi, I’m @ayanuali
 - 👀 I’m interested in Java, Kotlin (Android), Swift (iOS), Flutter, and React Native.
-- 🌱 I’m currently learning Kotlin and React Native.
-Also, sometimes Flutter and Swift.
+- 🌱 I’m currently learning Go.
+Also, sometimes going back to Java.
-- 💞️ I’m looking to collaborate on Java, Kotlin.
+- 💞️ I’m looking to collaborate on Java, Go.
-- 💻 curious about NFT, blockchain
+- 💻 curious about blockchain, system architecture.
 - 📫 You can reach me at ayanuali@gmail.com